 - Assist loved ones if a military service member in the family goes on active duty

-To be eligible, employees who work 20 hours or more per week must work for 26 weeks.
+To be eligible for leave accrual, employees who work 20 hours or more per week must work for 26 weeks.
 If they work less than 20 hours per week, they must work for 175 days.

 The paid family leave wage replacement benefit amount is also increasing in 2021.
 Employees will receive 67% of their weekly wages, according to the Workers Compensation Board.
 The maximum replacement benefit will be 67% of the state average weekly wage, which is $1,450.17.